top of page

 Cotton velvet, 4,6 x 17 m

 Velvet is a textile that is often used for stage curtains.
-In connection with ideas about the visible and the hidden and the terms “on stage” and “backstage”, I became aware of the interplay between the velvet fabric’s contrasting properties: the front side’s dense, shiny pile and the reverse side’s smooth, matte surface and paler appearance.
+In connection with ideas about the visible and the hidden and the terms “on stage”, “backstage”, "behind the scene", I became aware of the interplay between the velvet fabric’s contrasting properties: the front side’s dense, shiny pile and the reverse side’s smooth, matte surface and paler appearance.
 In this work, the ordinarily reverse and hidden side of the velvet fabric is given a prominent position.
 This ‘other side’ of the moss green velvet is exposed as two paler green, asymmetrically placed vertical stripes.
 The width of the stage curtains stripes repeats the width of auditorium’s horizontal wooden paneling.

 Containers